You can effortlessly unclog a drain with old pipes without calling a PRO if you use the right tools and technique.

 What are the Natural Ways to Unclog a Drain with Old Pipes?

 As stated earlier, we will discuss a couple of natural methods of unclogging a drain with old pipes.
 Poisonous-free chemicals are used in these methods and they are really useful.

 Method 01: Mixture of Vinegar and Baking Soda

 This method is very effective in cleaning any clog.
 Make a mixture of vinegar (1/3 cup) and baking soda (1/3 cup).
 Once it starts fizzing, pour the mixture into the opening of the drain.
 Due to the fizzing characteristics, gunk and hair will get removed.
 After pouring the mixture, give it a rest for at least half an hour.
 Finally, use hot water to flush the drain.

 Method 02: Mixture of Salt and Baking Soda

 This combination is also similarly effective in removing any clog.

 Mix ½ cup of salt and baking soda and then pour it into the drain.

 Give it a rest for the next 15 minutes and then pour boiling water into the drain.
 Salt, baking soda, and boiling water will create a destructive chemical reaction that will unclog even the drain’s toughest gunk.

 If you want to clean the drain using chemicals, your job will be much easier.
-You can use a drain cleaner for the old pipe by doing the method.
+You can use a drain cleaner for the old pipe.